gsinclair/school_record/doc/devel-log/2012-03-03-describing-a-whole-days-lessons.markdown

        * Also Lesson#== and Lesson#hash
      * Parser emits value objects DayVO and LessonVO.
        * parse(str) -> [DayVO] where DayVO contains schoolday and [LessonVO]

+One more commit that removes all the debugging statements from the Parser code.